-SY TRANSFORMER has high yield potential under all environments but has excelled under 'normal' conditions where it yields more than other barleys.
-It is the highest yielding variety in both the FAR autumn and spring sown trials when looking at the 4 year means showing consistency across years and environments.
+SY TRANSFORMER has high yield potential under all grain growing environments but has excelled under 'normal' conditions where it yields more than other barleys.
+It is one of the highest yielding varieties in both the FAR autumn and spring sown trials when looking at the 4 year means, showing consistency across years and environments.